umtratkire63981/umtratkire/README.md

-"Gangnam Style" by Psy, released in 2012, became the first YouTube video to reach one billion views and sparked a global dance craze.
+Streaming became the dominant form of music consumption, surpassing physical sales and digital downloads by the mid-2010s.